Delaware Theft and Shoplifting Laws

 • keeping lost or mislaid property without trying to find the owner

-• exercising control over or disposing of another person's property in a way that makes it unlikely the owner will recover it
+• disposing of another person's property in a way that makes it unlikely the owner will recover it, or

-The definition of "property" includes personal property, as well as documents, contract rights, trade secrets, tickets, animals, crops, items found attached to or in the land (like minerals), services, and utilities.
+The law defines "property" as personal property (like a car or bike), as well as documents, contract rights, trade secrets, tickets, animals, crops, items found attached to or in the land (like minerals), services, and utilities.
+"Services" include labor, professional services, transportation, hotel accommodations, restaurant fare, and admission tickets.

 So a person can commit theft by stealing someone's wallet.
 But it's also theft to splice cable from a neighbor's property to avoid paying for it, take someone's crops without permission, keep a misdelivered package, or trick someone into paying you cash.